JDLabOrg/IUManual-EN/basic_top_toolbar.rst

 .. image:: resource/iu_manual_top_toolbar_tab03_style.png

-* ``Style Tab`` : In Style Tab, you can modify **Radius / Border / Box-Shadow / Opacity / Background-Image** .
+* ``Style Tab`` : In Style Tab, you can modify **Radius / Border / Background-Image / Box-Shadow / Opacity** .

 .. image:: resource/iu_manual_top_toolbar_tab02_property.png

-* ``Property Tab`` : In Property Tab, you can set & change properties of each widgets.
+* ``Property Tab`` : In Property Tab, you can set & change properties of each widget.
 Each widget has individual property options.